tkanos/gonfig/README.md

 ## Sample

-Yu can find a sample of the use of Gonfig project [HERE](https://github.com/Tkanos/gonfig-sample)
+You can find a sample of the use of Gonfig project [HERE](https://github.com/Tkanos/gonfig-sample)

 # Links